crhall-writing/crhall-writing.github.io/_poems/enough.md

 the rest of the week or of the month
 and then you know it’ll never change

-and you’ll be drowned in witnesses
+and you’ll be drowned by witnesses
 trying to give every bit of yourself
 and you know it’ll never be enough
 and you wish you were more than this